Creative Writing Workshops 2026 [UPDATED APRIL 17]

 THE WORK ON ZOOM

 There is also a Monday evening version of the workshop that meets on Zoom from 6:00 – 8:30 pm on the second and fourth Monday of the month, except where noted.
 The cost for this workshop is a $20 suggested donation.
-Upcoming Monday evening workshops will take place on January 12 and 26, February 9 and 23, March 9 and 23, April 134 and 27, May 11 and 25, and June 15 and 29.
-July – December dates TBA.
+Upcoming Monday evening workshops will take place on January 12 and 26, February 9 and 23, March 9 and 23, April 13, May 11 and 25, June 15 and 29, July 13 and 27, August 10 and 24, September 14 and 28, October 12 and 26, November 9 and 23, and December 14.

 RSVP to Christopher Luna via printedmattervancouver@gmail.com to receive a Zoom invitation to participate in this workshop.